Improve your conversion rate

-Generally, more specific keywords like "Acme 710c" tend to lead to a better conversion rate than general keywords like "Acme."
+Generally, more specific keywords like "Acme 710c" tend to lead to a better conversion rate than general keywords like "Acme".
 That's because people searching for specific models or product numbers have typically already researched their product and want to make a purchase.

-Keep in mind, however, that using more specific keywords can lead to fewer impressions.
+Bear in mind, however, that using more specific keywords can lead to fewer impressions.
 If your keywords are too specific, fewer people may end up searching for those terms.
 The trick is to find the right balance between being general enough to match what people are searching for, and specific enough to lead to conversions.

 Use negative keywords to refine your traffic

 Another way to try to improve your conversion rate is to use negative keywords.
 When you use negative keywords, your ad won't show up when people search for those particular keywords.
-This is helpful when you're trying to limit your ad so that it doesn't show up for people who are just browsing around and aren't ready to purchase anything yet.
+This is helpful when you're trying to limit your ad so that it doesn't show up for people who are just browsing and aren't ready to purchase anything yet.

 Use the search terms report to reach the right customers

-Google Ads shows you how well your individual keywords are doing, but it can also show you the exact words that your customers searched for when your ad showed up.
+Google Ads shows you how well your individual keywords are doing, but it can also show you the exact words that your customers searched with when your ad showed up.
 You can view this list of terms in the search terms report.

 After reviewing this report, you can then decide to add or exclude certain keywords from your keyword list.
 Doing this can help you target the right customers by either expanding or refining who can see your ad.

-Meanwhile, you also see that your ad showed up for people searching for "video game figurines."
+Meanwhile, you also see that your ad showed up for people searching for "video game figurines".
 And it just so happens that you sell video game figurines too!
 In this case, you might want to consider adding "video game figurines" as a specific keyword so that your ad has a better chance of showing up for this search.